GururajMunnalli/seaminaction/trunk/readme.txt

 chapter-developments.txt which describes what setup was done and what changes were made to the application in that chapter.

 Before you can use these applications, you must "inflate" them with the jar files from the Seam distribution (this is done to keep the source code download size to a minimum).
+The h2.jar will also be copied to the JBoss AS installation during this process, though the ./seam setup command will also perform this task.

-Ensure that the property seam.runtime in build.xml points to your Seam distribution.
-Then run:
+To inflate the project stages, ensure that the property seam.runtime in build.xml points to your Seam distribution, then run:

    ant inflate-all